rokucommunity/roku-deploy/README.md

 ## Files Array

 The files array is how you specify what files are included in your project.
-Any strings found in the files array must be relative to `rootDir`, and are used as include filters, meaning that if a file matches the pattern, it is included.
+Any strings found in the files array must be relative to `rootDir`, and are used as include _filters_, meaning that if a file matches the pattern, it is included.

 For most standard projects, the default files array should work just fine: